 Q: Can I change the shape of my teeth?

-A: Yes, and to do so, you can choose from several dental procedures.
+A: Yes, and to do so, you can choose from several different cosmetic dental procedures.

 Dental crowns are tooth-shaped “caps” placed over teeth.
 Cemented into place, crowns encase the entire visible portion of a tooth.
 Crowns are made of porcelain, or porcelain fused to metal, and restore the tooth’s natural shape, contour, and appearance.

-Veneers are wafer-thin, custom-made shells of tooth-colored materials, either porcelain or resin, that are bonded to the front surface of teeth.
+Veneers are wafer-thin, custom-made shells of tooth-coloured materials, either porcelain or resin, that are bonded to the front surface of teeth.

 Recontouring or reshaping removes small amounts of tooth enamel to change a tooth’s length, shape, or surface.

 These options differ in terms of cost, durability, and “chair time.”
 Talk to your dentist to see what’s right for you.